 Increased demand for CAREinMIND services

-We have asked CAREinMIND service providers to accommodate any referrals for these displaced families with a sense of priority, but without placing existing clients at unnecessary risk.
-We have also asked providers to increase their availability to accept any of these referrals, particularly those working in the CBD area.
+We ask CAREinMIND service providers to prioritise referrals for these displaced families, but without putting existing clients at risk.
+We also ask providers to increase their availability to accept any of these referrals, particularly providers in the CBD.

-From a triage perspective, we will be prioritising referrals we receive regarding people affected by bushfires, regardless of income.
+From a triage perspective, we will be prioritising the referrals we receive for people affected by bushfires, regardless of income.

-Using HealthPathways to support patients affected by bushfire smoke
+Using HealthPathways Melbourne to support patients affected by bushfire smoke